zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, os: :zeek:type:`endpoint_stats`, rs: :zeek:type:`endpoint_stats`)

    Generated when a TCP connection terminated, passing on statistics about the two endpoints.
-This event is always generated when Bro flushes the internal connection state, independent of how a connection terminates.
+This event is always generated when Zeek flushes the internal connection state, independent of how a connection terminates.